Donaldson calls for council u-turn over school librarians

 However, the local authority still went ahead with the cuts which saw all school librarians made redundant on 30 June when the last school year finished.

-Ms Donaldson became aware of the issue after being contacted by Oban High School pupil Bridget Cox, who wrote on behalf of her school to raise her concerns about the effect that the removal of the school librarian would have on the students.
+Ms Donaldson became aware of the issue after being contacted by Oban High School pupil Bridget Cox.

-Ms Cox wrote: “Recently announced cuts to the council budget in Argyll and Bute mean that, along with other high schools in the region, our school librarian has lost her job and our school library is to be closed as a result.”
+She said that in addition to the loss of dedicated library periods and access to books, the students would also miss out on other activities led by the school librarian such as trips to the Edinburgh International Book Festival and book and poetry clubs.

-She added that in addition to the loss of dedicated library periods and access to books, the students would also miss out on other activities led by the school librarian.
+A spokeswoman for Argyll and Bute Council said it had been forced to make savings of more than £10 million in the 2016-17 financial year.

-She wrote: “She promotes the library and reading for pleasure, running a book club and a poetry club.
-She organises library inductions for all pupils.
-She organised visiting authors as well as taking us on trips to the Edinburgh Book Festival, to Authors Live and to the finals of the Children’s Book Awards.”
+She said: “Pupils will still have access to staffed libraries.
+Local arrangements will be made within schools to ensure pupils are supported to make use of school libraries or through the council’s public library services.”

 Like whisky?
 Take part and win with The Great Scotsman Whisky Survey